Se vieni a studiare da noi, le seguenti persone saranno importanti per te:

 Hi, My name is Wayne Young and I am the intersection where 4 utterly different paths meet: English, Wine, Heavy Metal and Sushi.
 I’ve lived here more than 7 years now and I’m married to a Siciliana.
 I’m a trained sommelier, teach the Vine to Wine course, work for a winery doing marketing and PR, and DJ when I can.
 Yes, it was a big change from Manhattan, but I’ve adjusted, mostly because Udine has great wine, places where you can listen to Heavy Metal and one good sushi joint!

-Hi everyone, my name is Tom and this is my second year teaching at Keep Talking.
-I have just graduated from SOAS (School of Oriental and African Studies) where I studied Chinese language and culture.
+Hi everyone, my name is Tom and I’ve been teaching on and off at Keep Talking since graduating in 2013 from SOAS (School of Oriental and African Studies, London) where I studied Chinese language and culture.
 But don’t worry, KT’s “Only English” policy will prevent me from showing off my Mandarin speaking skills!
 I am of both English and Italian heritage; this as a teacher will allow me to connect with students of the Bel Paese.
 I am very interested in languages and enjoy travelling around the globe observing different cultures and people.
 I have always been into sports and music and, believe or not, was part of a folk dance troupe here in Friuli.
 I am also a total film fanatic but, when I’m not watching some weird independent black and white production, I spend most of my free time with my mates.
 See you in the classroom!